noobshow/terms/privacy/eu.md

 ## Personal Data

-The term “Personal Data”, as used in this Policy, refers to any data (whether by itself or when linked with other information in the possession of, or likely to come into the possession of, Stripe) that can be used to identify a specific living person.
+The term "Personal Data", as used in this Policy, refers to any data (whether by itself or when linked with other information in the possession of, or likely to come into the possession of, Stripe) that can be used to identify a specific living person.
 Personal Data does not include information that has been aggregated or made anonymous such that it can no longer be reasonably associated with a specific person.

 This Privacy Policy will help you understand the following: